 The spouse or common-law partner amount is a non-refundable tax credit meant to help families living in the same dwelling where one spouse is financially responsible for the other spouse.
-The maximum amount you can claim for tax year 2019 is $11,809 (or $13,991 if your spouse or common-law partner is eligible for the Canada caregiver amount.
+The maximum amount you can claim for tax year 2020 is $12,298 or $13,229 (depending on your income), or $14,571 or $15,502 (depending on your income) if your spouse or common-law partner is eligible for the Canada caregiver amount.

-- you supported your spouse or common-law partner at any time during the year, and
+- You supported your spouse or common-law partner at any time during the year, and

 You cannot claim this credit if you're claiming the amount for an eligible dependant.

 Note: Special rules apply if you filed for bankruptcy, immigrated to or emigrated from Canada, and if your spouse or common-law partner’s net income is above the threshold because of dividends they received from taxable Canadian corporations during the tax year.
-Visit the CRA website for more information.
+Visit the Spouse or common-law partner amount page on the CRA website for more information.